Welcome to Class 2!

 In multiplication and division, we used a range of concrete resources to represent our times tables.
 We used our multiplication and division skills to work out all sorts of practical, pictoral and abstract problems.

-In measure we have been investigating all the different things we can measure, the units we need to use and the appropriate equipment to do this with.
+In measure we were investigating all the different things we can measure, the units we need to use and the appropriate equipment to do this with.

 In RE we have been looking at Christianity and how God teaches us to be good people.